boiding/book/src/plan.md

 ## Teach Your Boids
 This is were you are able to shine.
 Teach your boids in anyway you see fit.
-The README in the starter kit of your choice will point you in the right direction.
+The chapter about the brain will point you in the right direction.

 ## Run The Server
 Running your server allows your boids to roam free in their habitat and follow